 Variety of special literature studies offered.
+Contact department chair for course availability.

 LOGISTICS - LGM

 LGM 100 Survey of Industrial Careers (1)

 Introduction to career opportunities in manufacturing and supply chain management.
 Includes career exploration through interaction with regional professionals, guest seminars and university transfer information.
 Emphasis is placed on current trends in manufacturing and logistics (quality practice, globalization, automation, and technology.)
 Content focuses on aspects critical to a manufacturing and supply chain professionals.
 Offered in Fall only.